lightningdevkit/lightningdevkit.org/docs/tutorials/building-a-node-with-ldk/setting-up-a-channel-manager.md

 **Esplora**

-Alternatively, you can use LDK's `lightning-block-sync` crate.
-This provides utilities for syncing LDK via the transaction-based Confirm interface.
+Alternatively, you can use LDK's `lightning-transaction-sync` crate.
+This provides utilities for syncing LDK via the transaction-based `Confirm` interface.

 **Electrum/Esplora**